U.S., Italian firms win Concordia salvage contract

-The two companies beat out Smit Salvage, an arm of Dutch group Baskalis-Westminster, and Italy’s Neri, which were also on the short list.
+The two companies beat out Smit Salvage, an arm of Dutch group Baskalis-Westminster (BOSN.AS), and Italy’s Neri, which were also on the short list.

-Titan Salvage is owned by U.S. group Crowley Maritime Corp and Denmark’s Svitzer, owned by Maersk.
+Titan Salvage is owned by U.S. group Crowley Maritime Corp CWLM.PK and Denmark’s Svitzer, owned by Maersk (MAERSKb.CO).

 Costa did not give a value for the contract.